Yurii Hlushko: Chita Trial & Exile

-At the Chita trial he was accused of: organization of the Ukrainian underground, the desire to creat an independent state of the Green Wedge, relations with Japan.
+At the Chita trial he was accused of: organization of the Ukrainian underground, the desire to create an independent state of the Green Wedge, relations with Japan.

 My whole fault is in front of you that I wanted a Ukrainian here in the Far East to have the right to be Ukrainian – to speak in the mother’s language, to sing songs from fathers, to read the books of our writers.

 A power that fears the truth is forced to fear those who speak their native language.